zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Create a welcome page

-Rails 5 no longer has a static index page in production.
+Rails 5 no longer has a static index page in production by default.
 When you're using a new app, there will not be a root page in production, so we need to create one.
 We will first create a controller called `welcome` for our home page to live:

 ```term
 :::>- $ rails generate controller welcome